 Simulation & modeling

-The cloud and systems administration degree program is a more hands-on program compared to others.
+The cloud computing degree program is a more hands-on program compared to others.
 In this degree you’ll spend time building things, solving complex problems, and making sure your solutions work.
 This program is a “labs first approach,” teaching the skills portfolio instead of just teaching the policy.
 Most other programs are policy based.
 Curious, adventurous, problem solvers who like to build things.

 The ideal candidate for this degree program will have some knowledge of the cloud and scripting, wants to build the next generation of participation platform, and a desire to work on a globally diverse team.
 Cloud companies are 24/7, worldwide, so this is crucial for success.

-If you get a cloud and systems administration degree there are many career paths open to you, including:
+If you get a cloud computing degree there are many career paths open to you, including:

 Computer and information systems manager